Samuel Kounaves: Education

 Kounaves received his BS in Chemistry in 1975 and his MS in Chemistry in 1978, both from California State University at San Diego.
 At the time, he was working as a research chemist at the U.S. Naval Ocean Systems Center.
 He received his PhD (DSc) from the University of Geneva in 1985 under the guidance of Jacques Buffle, while working for two years as a Scientific Associate at the European Organization for Nuclear Research (CERN).
 There he was part of the team led by Tim Berners-Lee that developed the hypertext PS-Sequence software for control the proton-synchrotron beam using what was to become HTML and the WWW.
 He subsequently did a post-doctoral fellowship at SUNY Buffalo with Janet Osteryoung in 1986, and the following two years at Harvard University School of Medicine with James Young.

 Career

 In 1988, Kounaves joined the Department of Chemistry at Tufts University as an assistant professor, becoming associate professor in 1994 and full professor in 2012.
-From 1994 to 2002, he was a faculty researcher at the Center for Field Analytical Studies & Technology, and from 2008-2021 an adjunct professor in the Department of Earth & Ocean Sciences.
+From 1994 to 2002, he was a faculty researcher at the Center for Field Analytical Studies & Technology, and from 2008 to 2021 an adjunct professor in the Department of Earth & Ocean Sciences.